-- Get help as quickly as possible.
+• Get help as quickly as possible.
 Call 911 for help or go to the nearest emergency room or hospital.
 Call for an ambulance if you need it.
-You do not need to get approval or a referral first from your PCP. - As soon as possible, make sure that our plan has been told about your emergency.
-We need to follow up on your emergency care.
-You or someone else should call to tell us about your emergency care, usually within 48 hours.
-Our phone numbers are printed on the back cover of this booklet.
+You do not need to get approval or a referral first from your PCP.